bruvio/image_detection/README.md

 This repository contains the implementation of a Convolutional Neural Network (CNN) model for image classification.
 The project aims to achieve high accuracy in identifying classes of images through an efficient deep learning approach.
 The repository also incorporates a robust CI/CD pipeline for seamless integration, testing, and deployment.

 ## Purpose
 The CNN model is designed to classify images into predefined categories with high precision.
-It has been trained on the [name of dataset, e.g., CIFAR-10, ImageNet, or custom dataset] to demonstrate its effectiveness.
+We want to classify yes/no images that can be: circled, not circled, ticked and not ticked.

 ## Model Details
 - **Architecture**: The model is a custom-built CNN with the following layers: